 - Time and Stress Savings: Owners can focus on other important tasks and benefit from their investment while managers work for them.

-2. Commercial Property Management
+Commercial Property Management

-Key responsibilities in commercial property management include:
+Key responsibilities in Commercial Property Management include:

 - Lease Negotiations: Drafting and negotiating lease agreements and renewals with tenants, particularly long-term leases with corporate tenants.
 They maintain accurate leases and documentation, track lease expirations and rent escalations on the owner’s behalf.